Robert345-th/DEPOSIT/README.md

 - `db.js` — Postgres connection + table setup (own database, separate from
   your other pool servers — do NOT point this at the shared pool1-4 schema)
 - `ocr.js` — Tesseract OCR + regex extraction of Customer ID / Code only
-- `public/index.html` — the drop box UI + live pending/deposited lists
+- `public/index.html` — the ticket-styled drop box UI + live pending/claimed lists
+- `public/manifest.json`, `public/sw.js`, `public/icons/` — PWA install support
 - `tampermonkey-example.js` — starter userscript that calls `/deposit/lookup`

+## Installing as an app (PWA)

+Once deployed, open the Railway URL on your phone in Chrome:
+- Tap the browser menu → **Add to Home screen** / **Install app**
+- It installs with its own icon and launches full-screen, no browser chrome

+This works because `manifest.json` + `sw.js` are already wired into `index.html`.

 ## Deploy to Railway